neha-rd/hr-interview-questions-and-answers/README.md

 One time I was supposed to deliver a project to a client in five days.
 A colleague who was working with another client had the same deadline, but he had to take a leave of absence due to personal reasons.
 I was forced to take up both projects at the same time, but I did not let the stress affect me.
 Instead, I came up with a very detailed time management plan and found new ways to boost my efficiency that enabled me to deliver both projects on time.

+- I am able to thrive under multiple deadlines and projects.
+For example, I once had to work on three large projects that were all due in the same week.
+However, by prioritising my responsibilities, working effectively with my colleagues and putting in the extra effort, I was able to complete all three projects ahead of time and avoid any unnecessary stress.

 > Describe a bad experience you had working with your ex-employer.
 - Answer